Video: Saint Ursin de Bourges Romanesque Porch Relief

 The Hunting Sarcophagus of Saint Ursinus

-At the apex of the tympanum a diminutive figure draws aside a curtain of scrolling vines, which encircle the three friezes below.
+At the apex of the tympanum a diminutive figure draws aside a curtain of scrolling vines, which encircles the three friezes below.

 The replica sarcophagus depicts a hunting scene reminiscent of similar reliefs from Late Antiquity, an example of which can be seen at the nearby abbey of Déols on the tomb of Saint Lusorius, one of Ursinus’ disciples.